-Vision Australia Radio is once again proud to announce they will be a media partner to the 2019 Melbourne Writers Festival.
+Vision Australia Radio is once again proud to announce we are a media partner to the 2019 Melbourne Writers Festival.

-As part of Vision Australia Radio’s media support of the festival, we’ll bring you highlights via our radio service and podcasts, including interviews with the festival’s organisers and guests, as well as providing the latest news via our website.
+As part of Vision Australia Radio’s media support of the festival, the Vision Australia Radio network has been airing highlights via our radio service and podcasts, including interviews with the festival’s organisers and guests, as well as providing the latest news via our website.

-“We’ll be presenting the MWF radio show in the lead up to this year’s event and also supporting festival volunteers on the ground to learn best practice in supporting people from the blind and low vision community at the event”, he said.
+“We’re very excited to have presented the MWF radio show as part of this year’s event, and also look forward to continue supporting festival volunteers on the ground to learn best practice in supporting people from the blind and low vision community at the event,” he said.

 “I strongly urge Melburnians to head along to this year’s festival.
 There is so much on offer you are bound to experience something amazing."

 This coming weekend will see the final episode of the six we have presented on-air reflecting on last year’s festival, whilst the 2019 festival commences.
 Head along to MWF.com.au to secure your tickets before they all run out.

 Learn all there is to know about accessibility at the festival and listen to the audio guide here.